-The requirement
+The scenario

 The development environment is classified.
 No external network connections.
 No cloud services.
 No telemetry.
 The AI assistant either runs entirely on-device or it does not run at all.

 This eliminates every cloud-based AI coding tool, every hosted API, and every framework that phones home for licensing or analytics.
+This reference architecture describes the fully local configuration Kernex is built for.

 How Kernex runs fully offline